sdd/kiddo/README.md

 let result = kdtree.nearest_one(&[0f64, 0f64], &squared_euclidean);
 ```

-Now in v3, you'll need to switch to this syntax:
+Now for v3 onwards, you'll need to switch to this syntax:

 ```
 use kiddo::SquaredEuclidean;